ysunbp/TaxoGlimpse/README.md

 ![benchmark-motivation](https://github.com/ysunbp/TaxoGlimpse/blob/main/figures/motivation_updated.png)

 ## 1. Install requirements
-In order to deploy the LLMs and install requirements for the data processing scripts, we need to create the following environments: llama (for Llama-2s), vicuna-self (for vicunas), falcon (for falcons), flan-t5 (for flan-t5s), and LLM-probing (for GPTs and data processing).
+In order to deploy the LLMs and install requirements for the data processing scripts, we need to create the following environments: llama (for Llama-2s), vicuna-self (for vicunas), falcon (for falcons), flan-t5 (for flan-t5s), LLM-probing (for GPTs, Claude-3 and data processing), mixtral (for mistral and mixtral), llama3 (for Llama-3s), and llms4ol (for LLMs4OL).
 We now introduce how to create these environments with Anaconda.

 ### 1.1. llama
 ```console